Workshops & Speakers

 The NCACC will continuously update this page with summaries of each session and workshop, and information on the presenters.

-Note that, new for 2018, Steering Committees will take "deep dives" into topics of interest on Thursday from 9:30 - 11 a.m.
+Note that, new for 2018, Steering Committees will take "deep dives" into topics of interest through various workshops.
 Plan your travel and itinerary accordingly!

 Sam Quinones is a journalist, storyteller, former LA Times reporter, and author of three acclaimed books of narrative nonfiction, including Dreamland: The True Tale of America’s Opiate Epidemic.
 The book weaves together tales that reveal how unfettered prescriptions of pain medications during the 1990s collided with an influx of black tar heroin, which, when combined with a brilliant marketing and distribution system, resulted in today’s public opiate crisis.